 These gloves breathe well and we found them to be best suited for riding in temperatures above 60 degrees.
 The features of the XC glove were a little underwhelming.
 This is not to say that these aren't good gloves, but when compared to some of the competition they seemed a little lacking.
 First, we were pleased with the soft chammy material on the thumb as well as the minimal but effective padding of the knuckles in the shape of a sonic-welded rubber Troy Lee Designs Logo.
 We were slightly dismayed however by the lack of touchscreen compatibility, a common feature on most modern gloves, and also by the lack of silicone on the fingertips.
 While these gripes are by no means deal breakers, the XC glove lost a little ground in the features metric.
 Quality of craftsmanship appears to be good and we have had zero durability issues during testing.
 The XC glove is available in eight different colors and 5 sizes, Small to XXL.

 The Pearl Izumi Women's Summit glove sacrifices a bit of comfort and bar feel for a durable and hefty construction.
 Multiple reinforced areas and thick fabric make it clear that these gloves were built to last.
 Visually, there is quite a lot going on with these.
-A durable glove at $35 sounds great, what is the catch?
+A durable glove at a good price: what's the catch?
 Pearl Izumi's fabric choice was poor and the interior fabric can be irritating to the hand.
 In addition, excess amounts of material in the palm have a tendency to bunch up against your grips.
 Touchscreen compatibility is solid in the index finger but inconsistent in the thumb.